ncolomer/discovery/README.md

 ## Installation

-### The quick way, using the online version
+### The quick way (using the online version)

-Open your favorite browser and connect to [ncolomer.github.io/discovery](http://ncolomer.github.io/discovery)
+Nothing needed, just open your favorite browser and connect to [ncolomer.github.io/discovery](http://ncolomer.github.io/discovery)

-### The manual way, as an elasticsearch plugin
+### The manual way (as an elasticsearch plugin)

-Install on an elasticsearch node as a site plugin:
+Install the plugin on any up&running elasticsearch node:

 ```bash
 # cd to the elasticsearch installation directory